vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/payments.md

 ## Authorize the invoice

 Depending on thresholds set by the merchant, an invoice may require authorization from the end user before payment can be made.
-In this case the end user needs to provide their passcode to proceed with the payment.
+The user provides authorization by entering their passcode.

 <pre>PaymentManager paymentManager = ManagerFactory.getInstance().getPaymentManager();